‘THE MIRACLE MAKER’

 The other disciples include Andrew, voiced by Ewan Stewart; John and James (I think), voiced by Dougray Scott; Thomas voiced by James Frain; and Matthew, voiced by Patrick Godfrey.
-Bartholomew; another James; Jude; Matthias; Philip; Simon the Zealot do get mentioned in the film.
+Bartholomew; another James; Jude; Matthias; Philip; Simon the Zealot are mentioned in the film.

-The film also features Lazarus, voiced by Robert Duncan, the man who died and buried before being raised to life by Jesus out of his tomb.
+The film also features Lazarus, voiced by Robert Duncan, the man who died and was buried before he was raised to life by Jesus out of his tomb.
 There are also Lazarus’ sisters: Mary, voiced by Julie Higginson, and Martha, voiced by Sian Rivers.
 And there’s Mary Magdalene, voiced by Miranda Richardson.

 Some of the story gets told through the eyes of Mary Magdalene herself, especially when she sees Jesus raised to life.
 I was amazed to hear John the Baptist voiced by Richard E. Grant, after seeing this movie in such a long time.
 Richard E. Grant has done both ‘Doctor Who’ and ‘Star Wars’ lately. 🙂

-I enjoyed Ian Holm voice Pontius Pilate in the film.
-Ian Holm has been in the ‘Jesus of Nazareth’ miniseries before he did ‘The Miracle Maker’.
-And of course he played Frodo in the radio version of ‘The Lord of the Rings’ and Bilbo Baggins in the movie version of ‘The Lord of the Rings’.
-Ian’s Pontius Pilate is enjoyably believable in the film!
+I enjoyed Ian Holm voicing Pontius Pilate in the film.
+Ian Holm appeared in the ‘Jesus of Nazareth’ mini-series before he did ‘The Miracle Maker’.
+And of course he played Frodo Baggins in the radio version of ‘The Lord of the Rings’ and Bilbo Baggins in the movie version of ‘The Lord of the Rings’.
+Ian as Pontius Pilate is enjoyably believable in the film!

 As you watch the film, you go through how Jesus performs many of the miracles based on the gospels of Matthew, Mark, Luke and John in the Bible.
 It’s debatable whether all Jesus did in the film is accurate as in the Bible, and it’s pity a lot was left out, including the feeding of the five thousand. 😦